spirifoxy/teleworker/README.md

 $ teleworker stream <uuid>
 $ ...
 ```
-Optional flag **--err** if provided will trigger the start of streaming of stderr instead of stdout.
+Optional flag **err** if provided will trigger the start of streaming of stderr instead of stdout.
 ```
-$ teleworker stream --err <uuid>
+$ teleworker stream -err <uuid>
 $ ...
 ```